mesosphere-backup/hdfs-deprecated/README.md

 ```
   // this is initializes guice with all the singletons + the passed in module
   Injector injector = Guice.createInjector(new HdfsSchedulerModule());

   // if this returns successfully, then the object was "wired" correctly.
   injector.getInstance(ConfigServer.class);
 ```

 If you have a singleton, mark it as such.
-If you have an interface + implemention class then bind it in the `HdfsSchedulerModule` such as:
+If you have an interface + implementation class then bind it in the `HdfsSchedulerModule` such as:

 ```
   // bind(<interface>.class).to(<impl>.class);